-News•Navitabs - Tabs for Confluence
+Use CasesNavitabs - Tabs for Confluence

-Mar 21, 2023Have you ever felt lost navigating through countless Confluence pages?
-Read on to learn about common challenges and how to use tabs to organize Confluence.
-See our three use cases that show where and how you can use tabs to your advantage.
+Have you ever felt lost navigating through countless Confluence pages?
+Read on to learn about common challenges and how to add tabs to organize Confluence.
+See our three use cases that show where and how you can create and use tabs to your advantage.

 Confluence by Atlassian is a fantastic tool for teams to share ideas, collaborate, and document processes.
 Here’s what an organized Confluence offers:

-However, keeping your Confluence organized can become challenging as the number of pages, spaces and users grows.
+However, keeping your Confluence space organized can become challenging as the number of pages, spaces and users grows.

 Confluence users often encounter these common blockers:

 Creating pages is extremely easy, thanks to the new confluence cloud editor.
 Great templates and Whiteboards for brainstorming facilitate the work.
 All great, but this makes organization and structuring even more of a challenge.
-In 2017, bitvoodoo introduced “Navitabs,” an app that adds tabs to Confluence Cloud, helping users keep their content tidy and easily navigate.

 Here’s how the bitvoodoo tab solution “Navitabs – Tabs for Confluence” works: